A principal source of advice, support and information on psoriasis and psoriatic arthritis

-While the sun can be beneficial it can also be potentially dangerous if not treated with caution.
-The following tips may help:
+Remember: The sun can be beneficial, but it can also be potentially dangerous if not treated with caution.
+The following tips may help.

-PUVA/phototherapy treatments – some of these treatments can cause light sensitivity.
-If you are having any of these treatments please consult your phototherapy service for expert advice on protecting your eyes.
+PUVA/phototherapy treatments: some of these treatments can cause light sensitivity.
+Please consult your phototherapy service for expert advice on protecting your eyes.
 Other topical medications used in the treatment of psoriasis may also cause sensitivity to sunlight.
-Again, consult your phototherapy service regarding advice about the sun and remain cautious about your exposure to sun.
+Again, consult your phototherapy service for advice and be cautious about your exposure to sun.
 See Psoriasis and Phototherapy for more detailed information.

-Sunlight and skin cancer there is much evidence to show that damage caused by sunlight can result in higher risks of skin cancer and premature ageing.
-Sunscreens, clothing, and applying good sense can reduce your exposure and damage to skin areas.
+Sunlight and skin cancer: there is much evidence to show that damage caused by sunlight can result in higher risks of skin cancer and premature ageing.
+Sunscreens, clothing and applying good sense can reduce your exposure and damage to skin.
 As always, if you are worried about any mole or other lesion on your skin it is advisable to get it checked for peace of mind.
 For useful advice and what to look out for, visit NHS Choices at www.nhs.uk.

 Sunbeds should never be used by these groups:

-When travelling abroad please bear in mind that you may need extra protection due to extra hours of daylight, stronger UVA and UVB rays and climatic conditions.
-It is essential to bear this in mind when choosing adequate sunscreens, clothing, headwear etc.
+When travelling abroad, please bear in mind that you may need extra protection due to extra hours of daylight, stronger UVA and UVB rays and other climatic conditions.
+It is essential to bear this in mind when choosing sunscreens, clothing, headwear etc.

 |nm||Nanometre: one millionth of a millimetre,0.000000001 metre|